FedericoPivotto/federicopivotto/README.md

 - 👋 Hi, I'm @FedericoPivotto
 - 👀 I'm interested in AI and Robotics
-- 🎓 I take the Bachelor's degree of Computer Engineering at the University of Padua
+- 🎓 I took the Bachelor's degree of Computer Engineering at the University of Padua
 - 🌱 Currently I'm attending the Master course of Computer Engineering at the University of Padua
 - 📫 How to reach me: email or social media